-- In the starting phase of a business, hiring an attorney can be expensive but later you will find out you did the right thing
+- In the starting phase of a business, hiring a lawyer/attorney can be expensive but later you will find out you did the right thing.

 Types of Lawyers: